-Typically, behavior follows attraction—that is, people engage in mutually voluntary activity with persons to whom they are sexually and/or romantically attracted.
+Typically, behavior follows attraction—that is, people engage in relationships with persons to whom they are sexually and/or romantically attracted.
 But that’s not always the case.
-Some people might feel attraction to both men and women, for instance, but engage in relationships with people of just one sex or gender.
+Some people might feel attraction to both men and women, for instance, but engage in relationships with persons of just one gender.

-But not everyone identifies according to the attractions they feel or behaviors they engage in.
+But not everyone identifies according to the attractions they feel or relationships they engage in.

 Overall, national surveys show that the number of people who experience some degree of same-sex attraction or engage in same-sex behavior is significantly larger than the number of people who self-identify as gay, lesbian, bisexual, or some other sexual minority.
 For instance, a 2016 Centers for Disease Control and Prevention (CDC) study found the following:

 Among women between the ages of 18 and 44, 19% reported some degree of same-sex attraction, and 17.4% reported some degree of same-sex contact in their lifetime, while only 1.3% identified as lesbian and 5.5% identified as bisexual (Copen, Chandra, & Febo-Vazquez, 2016, pp. 1-5).

 Want to dig deeper?
 Check out the CDC survey referenced in this article.

 Sexual behavior, sexual attraction, and sexual orientation among adults aged 18-44 in the United States: data from the 2011-2013 National Survey of Family Growth